Pakistan complains to Netherlands over Wilders Prophet Mohammed cartoon plans

 The protesters are scheduled to march from the eastern city of Lahore to the capital Islamabad.

-Wilders plans to display the cartoons on the walls of his political party’s room in parliament.
+Wilders plans to hold the contest and display the cartoons on the walls of his political party’s room in parliament.
 He says he’s had “hundreds” of entries.

-“This contest is not an initiative by the government,” Dutch Prime Minister Mark Rutte said last week.

-Writing by Asif Shahzad; Editing by Andrew Bolton
+Writing by Asif Shahzad.
+Toby Sterling contributed from Amsterdam.
+Editing by Andrew Bolton